 Are you confused about which object storage provider to choose for your next project?

 In this review, we will take a look at DigitalOcean Spaces.
-By the time you completely read it, you will be able to decide if it is any good or not.
+By the time you finish reading it, you will be able to decide if it is right for you or not.
 Also, I am sharing my experiences after using Spaces for more than six months.

 You might know that Amazon S3 & Google Cloud Storage are two mammoths in this field.
 We will check how Spaces competes against these competitors, and what makes it different from such enterprise-grade storage providers.

 By the way, if you want a quick primer about what is object storage and when to use it, read the next section.
 Otherwise, you can skip to the pricing.

 Why Use Object Storage?

 As a blogger who manages a couple of image-heavy sites, I felt that storing all these assets on the same server as my website resides is not a great idea.
-These were the top reasons:
+These were the top reasons to try offloading:

 - Traditional storage is not so scalable.
 Most web hosts impose a maximum file limit (Inode), crossing it can lead to account suspension.